fisher60/Xythrion/README.md

     <a href="#changelog">Changelog</a>
 </p>

 # Setup:

-*NOTE*:
-- The following examples of setup assumes that you've copied and modified the contents of `.env-example` to `.env`.
+*NOTE*: The following assumes that you've copied and modified the contents of `.env-example` to `.env`.

 1. Setting up the database:

 ```shell
 docker pull postgres
 docker run --name postgres -e POSTGRES_PASSWORD=placeholder -d postgres
 ```

 2. Starting the bot:
    The entire bot can be set up with `docker-compose up`.

 # Development:

 - When dependencies are updated, run `poetry lock`.
 - When linting code, do `poetry run task lint` after running `poetry run task precommit` a total of 1 time ever.